HelleBenjamin/Sandboxia2D/README.md

 Windows support is still experimental.
 Currently only VS 2022 is supported.
 To build the game, press the green play button at the top in Visual Studio.
 You can select between Release and Debug.

 ## To build a simple mod
-- Mod building instructions:
+This is a simple tutorial on how to build a mod for Sandboxia2D.
+The `testmod` is included in the `mods` folder.
+You can use it as a template.
+### Linux
     1. Create a `.cpp` file in `mods` folder
     2. Include `mod_api.h` in the mod file
-    3. Compile with `g++ -shared -fPIC mod.cpp -o mod.so`.
-In windows replace `.so` with `.dll`.
+    3. Compile with `g++ -shared -fPIC testmod.cpp -o testmod.so`.

+### Windows
+    1. Create a `.cpp` file in `mods` folder
+    2. Include `mod_api.h` in the mod file
+    3. Open Developer Command Prompt(use x64 Native Tools Command Prompt for 64-bit) and cd to the mods folder.
+    4. Run `cl /LD testmod.cpp /I"../include" /Fe:testmod.dll` to compile the mod.
+You can delete other files except the `.dll` file.

+Replace `testmod` with your mod name.
+If you get errors, make sure you compile to right architecture.
-- Mods will be loaded automatically.
+Mods will be loaded automatically.

 ## Launch args